-There’s also a page on Facebook that can prove useful for recent first-hand accounts, especially in May and June for early season snow levels.
+You can also look into Facebook groups or the AllTrails App for recent first-hand accounts, especially in May and June for early-season reports.

-Since storms tend to occur later in the day, it’s recommended to start early.
-This way you’re less likely to get caught on the move above treeline.
+Since storms tend to occur later in the day, it’s best to start early at this time of year to avoid getting caught above treeline.

-Avoid camping above treeline, unless the weather looks absolutely perfect.
+Avoid camping above treeline during these months, unless the weather looks absolutely perfect.

 Should you get caught on an exposed ridge, descend immediately off the trail if necessary (Don’t get lost!) and hunker down.
-Once you’re below treeline it’s best to squat on your backpack to insulate yourself from the potential ground current.
+It’s best to squat on your backpack to insulate yourself from the potential ground current.

 If you’re hiking with a partner, create some distance from each other to decrease the likelihood of both of you getting zapped by a single strike.
 Needless to say, if you’re still on foot and see or feel the hairs rising on your head, get out of there.